Automotive Technology, A.A.S.

 Program Information

-Students gain real-world experience in IWCC’s remodeled and roomy lab, arming themselves with the specific knowledge to qualify for an entry-level position.
+Students gain real-world experience in IWCC’s lab, arming themselves with the specific knowledge to qualify for an entry-level position.
 This program addresses:

 Students who complete this AAS degree will have earned an Automotive Maintenance and Light Repair diploma by completion.